Everyday Racism App

 Reference Group

-There are ten people who are part of the Reference group on this project and each of them have brought key contributions in terms of real-life experience and advice for the development of the app.
+There were ten people who were part of the Reference Group on this project, and each of them made significant contributions through their real-life experience and advice for the development of the app.

 • To create the character of Aisha, the Muslim woman in the game, Zubeda Raihman, Mariam Veiszadeh and Aisha Jabeen were our references.